 Once you have decided on your destination, pack accordingly making sure you remember all the essentials to get you through the first few days…nappies, wipes, bottles for example.

-Tips for Managing the sleeping schedule
+Tips for managing the sleeping schedule while on holiday

 From a sleep point of view I would encourage parents to plan accordingly.
 If you child has a typical day and night time schedule that suits him/her, this should remain despite the fact that you are away from home.
 Here’s a few key point to remember :